 Each year we need to adjust your energy rates in-line with network and wholesale costs.
-The earlier you joined us the more likely it is that you will have a price increase.
-For example if you joined in late 2016 you may not have had any price increases for more than a year and your new rates will likely be higher now because power prices have gone up.
-However; depending on where you live, your tariff type, and the time you signed up you may see lower rates.
+The earlier you joined us the more likely it is that you will have a price change.
+For example, if you joined in late 2016 you may not have had any price change for more than a year.
+Consequently, your new rates will likely be higher now because power prices have gone up.
+However; depending on where you live, your tariff, and the time you signed up, you may see lower rates.

 Why did my energy rates go down?

-Your energy bill is made up of a fixed daily charge (sometimes called the supply charge) and a usage charge which you pay per kWh for the power you use.
+Your energy bill is made up of a daily supply charge, and a usage charge which you pay a rate per kWh for the power you use.
 Although network charges have been climbing steadily over the last ten years, recently some networks have halted this trend, some have even reduced charges.
 Where possible we worked these savings into your new rates.